JJiang28/deep-guitar/README.md

 # deep-guitar
-Machine Learning Final Project for Modal Modal ML
+Machine Learning Final Project for Multimodal ML

 Authors:
 Jason Jiang, Kaniel Vicencio, Michael Tu

 # About

-# Installation
+## Installation
 To install all the required packages run the following command in the terminal:

     $pip install -r requirements.txt